colin-gourlay/sundown-sessions/src/content/releases/t/the-doors/strange-days/index.md

 ---
 ## About

-Strange Days is a release by The Doors released in 1967-09-27.
-It has been featured on 2 Sundown Sessions shows.
-Featured tracks include Strange Days, When the Music's Over.
+*Strange Days* has supplied Sundown Sessions with “Strange Days” and “When the Music's Over”, giving more than one way into The Doors's work.

+Together, those choices point beyond isolated favourites towards the character of the wider release.